Exclusive - U.S. plans to test THAAD missile defenses as North Korea tensions mount

 The full House of Representatives is due to consider the bill, and its amendments, next week.

-(Reporting by Phil Stewart; Additional reporting by Patricia Zengerle; Editing by Lisa Shumaker and James Dalgleish)
+Reporting by Phil Stewart; Additional reporting by Patricia Zengerle; Editing by Lisa Shumaker and James Dalgleish